-With a little prodding, Isaac’s parents convinced his teacher to talk with Chosen staff.
-We were able to educate her about trauma’s impact on the brain and how traditional discipline techniques amplify challenging behaviors in children with trauma.
-We equipped her with techniques and print resources that she can use in the classroom.
-Mostly, we helped her reset her expectations for what school success should be for Isaac.
+Over time, Isaac’s parents convinced his teacher to talk with Chosen staff.
+Chosen helped her understand trauma’s impact on the brain.
+Traditional discipline techniques can amplify challenging behaviors in children who have experienced trauma.
+Our staff equipped her with techniques and resources she could use in the classroom.
+Perhaps most importantly, we helped her reset her expectations for what school success looks like for Isaac.

-After one week of implementing trauma-informed tools, Isaac’s teacher feels more equipped to help him and she has seen some improvement in his behaviors.
-We encourage you to share these resources with your children’s teachers today!
+After one week of implementing trauma-informed tools, Isaac’s teacher feels more equipped to help him and she has already seen improvement in his behaviors.
+When the right tools are provided, success is possible!
+We encourage you to share these resources with your children’s teachers today.